tienvx/composer-downloads-plugin/README.md

 }
 ```

-When a down user of `foo/bar` runs `composer install`, it will fetch and extract the zip file, creating `vendor/foo/bar/extern/examplelib`.
+When a downstream user of `foo/bar` runs `composer install`, it will fetch and extract the zip file, creating `vendor/foo/bar/extern/examplelib`.

 This does not require consumers of `foo/bar` to make any special changes in their root-level project, and it uses `composer`'s built-in cache system.